cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 ### Security Considerations

-In addition to checking for `ModuleKey` permissions, a few additional security precautions will need to be taken
+In addition to checking for `ModuleKey` permissions, a few additional security precautions will need to be taken by the underlying router infrastructure.

 #### Recursion and Re-entry

-Methods which call other methods which eventually call the method which called them are a potential security threat.
+Recursive or re-entrant method invocations pose a potential security threat.
+This can be a problem if Module A calls Module B and Module B calls module A again in the same call.

-A simple way for the router system to deal with this is to maintain a call stack which prevents a module from being referenced more than once in the call stack.
-A simple `map[string]interface{}` table in the router could be use to efficiently perform this security check.
+One basic way for the router system to deal with this is to maintain a call stack which prevents a module from being referenced more than once in the call stack so that there is no re-entry.
+A `map[string]interface{}` table in the router could be used to perform this security check.

 #### Queries

 Queries in Cosmos SDK are generally un-permissioned so allowing one module to query another module should not pose any major security threats assuming basic precautions are taken.
-The basic precautions that the router system will need to take is making sure that the `sdk.Context` passed to query methods does not allow writing to the store.
-This can be done with a cache wrapper.
+The basic precaution that the router system will need to take is making sure that the `sdk.Context` passed to query methods does not allow writing to the store.
+This can be done for now with a `CacheMultiStore` as is currently done for `BaseApp` queries.

 ### Future Work

 Separate ADRs will address the use cases of:
 * unrestricted, "admin" access
-* dynamic interface handler routing (ex. `x/gov` `Content` routing)
+* dynamic interface routing (ex. `x/gov` `Content` routing)
-* inter-module hooks (as used in `x/staking/keeper/hooks.go`)
+* inter-module hooks (ex. `x/staking/keeper/hooks.go`)

 Other future improvements may include:
 * combining `StoreKey`s and `ModuleKey`s into a single interface so that modules have a single Ocaps handle